 by Stella Jane of Around the World in 24 Hours

-Rila Monastery is one of the most beautiful places in Bulgaria, and fortunately, it is easy to visit as a day trip from Sofia.
+Rila Monastery is one of the most beautiful places in Bulgaria and one of its most famous landmarks.
+Fortunately, it is also easy to visit as a day trip from Sofia.
 You will need a car to get there, but it is just about an hour and a half drive away from Bulgaria’s capital.
-It’s also possible to take the Rila Shuttle from Sofia, which costs about 20 Euros round trip.
+It’s also possible to take the Rila Shuttle from Sofia, which costs about 20 Euros for a round trip.

 Admission to the monastery and church is completely free, but if you want to see the attached History Museum, it costs 8 Euros.
 It costs an additional 5 Euros to see the interior of the other buildings in the complex, like the Tower of Hrelio.